BerndHessling/ShinyQC/README.md

 4. Interactively inspect your data and create logbook entries for the instruments.

-5. Connect the the software from other computer in the same LAN by calling the IP adress of the hosting pc and the port 3168 in browser.
+5. Connect from other computers by calling the IP adress of the hosting pc and the port 3168 in browser.

     ```
     //192.168.0.1:3168
     ```

-6. Update the data with newly analyzed raw files by hitting the "update app button" from host or client computers.
+6. Update the data with newly analyzed raw files by hitting the "update app" from host or client computers.

+7. If you have more than one sample type, repeat steps 1-6 and change the port number in the last line of the script to a unique number.
+E.g. port = 3167:

+    ```
+   runApp(parentDir, host="0.0.0.0",port=3167)
+    ```